-- 1. Mastering 'Metrics: The Path from Cause to Effect by Angrist and Pischke (MM) - 2.
+- Mastering 'Metrics: The Path from Cause to Effect by Angrist and Pischke (MM) - 2.
 Introduction to Econometrics, 5th ed. by Christopher Dougherty (ItE)

-You may be able to purchase these books at the UO Duckstore (you should already have ItE from EC320).
+You can purchase these books at the UO Duckstore (you should already have ItE from EC320).
 I strongly recommend that you read the assigned readings from the textbooks.
 Attending class is not a replacement for reading and comprehending the texts-nor will solely reading sufficiently replace class.
 The course schedule (farther below) contains suggested readings for each topic.